hunterirving/matryoshka/readme.md

 - `Command/Ctrl + Shift + Z` redo text edit

 ## themes
-Press `F2` to cycle through available themes.
+press `F2` to cycle through available themes.

-To create a new theme, add a CSS rule set with the following form to the `<style>` tag in index.html:
+to create a new theme, add a CSS rule set with the following form to index.html:

 ```css
 :root[data-theme="sunflower"] {